apache/seatunnel/docs/en/transform-v2/dynamic-compile.md

 The absolute path of Java or Groovy files on the server

+### source_code [string]

+The source code.

+### Detail about the Source Code

+In the source code, you must implement two method:
+- `Column[] getInlineOutputColumns(CatalogTable inputCatalogTable)`
+- `Object[] getInlineOutputFieldValues(SeaTunnelRowAccessor inputRow)`

+`getInlineOutputColumns` method, input parameter is `CatalogTable`, return type is `Column[]`.
+you can get the current table's schema from `CatalogTable`.
+if the return column exist in current schema, then it will overwrite by returned value (field type, comment, ...), if it's a new column, it will add into current schema.

+`getInlineOutputFieldValues` method, input parameter is `SeaTunnelRowAccessor`, return type is `Object[]` You can get the record from `SeaTunnelRowAccessor`, do you own customized data process logical.
+The return `Object[]` array length should match with `getInlineOutputColumns` method result's length. and the order also need be match.

+If there are third-party dependency packages, please place them in ${SEATUNNEL_HOME}/lib, if you use spark or flink, you need to put it under the libs of the corresponding service.
+You need restart the server to load the lib file.

 ## Example

 The data read from source is a table like this: